-Privacy: According to Restore Privacy, PureVPN was caught lying about its no logs policy in 2017.
-They were logging customer data for the FBI.
-Since then they claim to have cleaned up their game and this was verified in an audit by Altius IT.
-They are based in Hong Kong.
+Privacy: According to Restore Privacy, PureVPN was caught lying about its no-logs policy in 2017.
+It was logging customer data for the FBI.
+Since then, it claims to have cleaned up its game, verified in an audit by Altius IT.
+PureVPN is based in Hong Kong.

-Security: A kill switch, ad blocking, and DDoS protection are offered.
-You can choose from a number of security protocols or allow the app to choose for you.
+Security: PureVPN offers a kill switch, ad blocking, and DDoS protection.
+You can choose from several security protocols or allow the app to select for you.

 Cost: When you pay in advance, PureVPN is among the most affordable services and costs just over $3 a month.

-IPVanish is affordable but its servers can be slow and streaming content can’t be reliably accessed.
-Unfortunately, like PureVPN they have a poor track record when it comes to privacy.
+IPVanish is affordable, but its servers can be slow, and users can’t reliably access streaming content.
+Unfortunately, like PureVPN, they have a poor track record when it comes to privacy.